Texas food truck quick answer

 What to know first

 A DSHS food truck permit is the Texas health permit path for a mobile food unit.
 DSHS describes mobile food units as vehicle-mounted mobile food establishments designed to be readily movable.
-Under HB 2844, Texas mobile food vendor licensing changes take effect July 1, 2026, while non-conflicting local fire, zoning, event, and location rules can still apply.
+If you are opening before July 1, 2026, confirm whether your city or county still handles the health permit during the transition.
+Starting July 1, 2026, HB 2844 moves Texas mobile food vendor licensing to a statewide DSHS framework, while non-conflicting local fire, zoning, event, and location rules can still apply.

 Texas DSHS Retail Food Establishments